Common Bacterial Pathogens (Aeromonas, Vibrio, and Edwardsiella) in Aquaculture

-Common bacterial pathogens (see Bacterial Diseases of Fish), Aeromonas hydrophila, A salmonicida, Vibrio spp, Edwardsiella ictaluri, E tarda, Streptococcus spp, and other related gram-positive cocci, can also infect aquaculture species.
-Organisms that may have previously been identified as E tarda have now been recognized as new organisms with biochemical characteristics very similar to those of E tarda.
-Two new groups are also recognized, E piscicida and E piscicida–like bacteria, which have been associated with disease in channel catfish and freshwater game fish (see below).
-Treatments for food fish species are limited to the species and disease indicated on the label of approved drugs, although approved forms of oxytetracycline and Romet® can be used extra-label under the supervision of a veterinarian.
-Florfenicol (Aquaflor®) is the only drug approved for use against streptococcal infections in freshwater-reared, warmwater finfish; however, extra-label use of this product is prohibited.
-Enrollment in an INAD program may allow limited use of florfenicol for indications and species beyond the current label.
+Treatments for food fish species are limited to the species and disease indicated on the label of approved drugs, although approved forms of the Veterinary Feed Directive drugs oxytetracycline, ormetoprim sulfadimethoxine, and florfenicol can be used extra-label under the supervision of a veterinarian.
+Florfenicol is the only drug approved for use against streptococcal infections in freshwater-reared, warmwater finfish; however, extra-label use Drugs Used in Aquaculture in the US – Approval Status and Withdrawal Times is possible.
+Enrollment in an INAD program may also allow use of florfenicol for indications and species beyond the current label.
 Also see SRAC 4709 (Investigational New Animal Drug [INAD] Exemptions and the National INAD Program [NIP]).
-Appropriate withdrawal periods before harvest must be followed when used in food fish species (see Table: Drugs Used in Aquaculture in the USA – Approval Status and Withdrawal Times).
+Appropriate withdrawal periods before harvest must be followed when used in food fish species (see Table: Drugs Used in Aquaculture in the US – Approval Status and Withdrawal Times Drugs Used in Aquaculture in the US – Approval Status and Withdrawal Times ).
 Vaccines are available for a number of bacterial pathogens and species indications.
-Under supervision by a veterinarian, licensed commercial vaccines can be used off-label (see Use of Vaccines in Finfish Aquaculture [http://edis.ifas.ufl.edu/pdffiles/fa/fa15600.pdf]).
+Under supervision by a veterinarian, licensed commercial vaccines can be used off-label.
+In addition, autogenous vaccines, based on facility-specific pathogens, may help prevent recurring disease outbreaks (see Use of Vaccines in Finfish Aquaculture at ufl.edu).

 Yersiniosis (enteric redmouth disease) is a serious acute or chronic bacterial disease of intensively cultured salmonids.
 The etiologic agent is Yersinia ruckeri.
 Signs are darkening and hemorrhage of the mouth (red mouth), skin, anus, and fins.
 Chronic signs are associated with inappetence, exophthalmos, swelling, and degenerative changes of internal organs.
 Mortality rates are variable but are exacerbated by poor water quality and related stressors.
 Diagnosis is by isolation and identification of pure cultures of the organism obtained from the internal organs of infected fish.
 Fish that survive remain carriers and may cyclically shed bacteria, particularly when exposed to stressful conditions and water temperatures of 15°–18°C. Depopulation of infected fish and avoidance of introduction of infected fish can be recommended, but preventive vaccination is the usual procedure in endemic areas.
 Yersiniosis can be treated successfully with antibiotics, which should be selected based on a sensitivity test.
 Therapy should be continued for at least 14 days.

 A similar organism affecting marine fish was previously grouped with F columnare but has been given its own genus and is now named Tenacibaculum maritimum.
-Potassium permanganate may not be a good option in warmwater marine finfish because of its increased toxicity at higher salinities.
+Potassium permanganate is not recommended in warmwater marine finfish because of its increased toxicity at higher salinities.

-Mycobacteriosis (see also Mycobacteria) is an important disease in aquaculture because of its typically chronic nature (although acute and subacute presentations can occur) and the lack of effective antibiotics.
+Mycobacteriosis Mycobacteria: Epidemics of bacterial diseases are common in dense populations of cultured food or aquarium fish.
+Predisposition to such outbreaks frequently is associated with poor water quality, organic... read more is an important disease in aquaculture because of its typically chronic nature (although acute and subacute presentations can occur) and the lack of effective antibiotics.
 External or internal masses, nodules, or granulomas are a common presentation in aquaculture species.
 Important differential diagnoses for a suspect case of mycobacteriosis, based on identification of granulomas in tissue, are Edwardsiella piscicida Edwardsiella piscicida and E piscicida−like Diseases Common bacterial pathogens in aquaculture include: Aeromonas hydrophila A salmonicida Vibrio spp Edwardsiella ictaluri read more and francisellosis Francisellosis Common bacterial pathogens in aquaculture include: Aeromonas hydrophila A salmonicida Vibrio spp Edwardsiella ictaluri read more .
 Further, although granulomatous lesions are typical of mycobacteriosis, they are not always seen.
 In some species, and under some conditions, granulomas may not be present.
 Instead, caseous (“pus-like”) lesions may be seen, or histologically, only a histiocytic inflammatory response (increased macrophages/tissue phagocytes without granuloma formation) may be apparent.
 Acid-fast stains and/or culture are necessary to exclude mycobacteriosis in cases with chronic morbidity/mortality and chronic inflammation but no granulomas.
 In addition, processing differences (including the decalcification method, if necessary, and the type of acid-fast stain used) may affect staining characteristics of mycobacteria.

 Rickettsial disease associated with Piscirickettsia salmonis has been described in salmonid species from Chile, Norway, Ireland, and Canada.
 Rickettsial-like organisms have been reported in tilapia, sea bass, and blue-eyed plecostomus.
 Rickettsial disease can result in acute mortality, affecting up to 95% of fish with few gross signs.
 In tilapia, acute mortality may be triggered by sudden drops in temperature.
 Chronic disease is manifest by nonspecific external lesions, including anorexia, pale gills, and skin lesions.
 Internally, lesions are more typical, with granulomatous lesions possible throughout the viscera.
 The most characteristic lesions may be found in liver and kidney tissue and appear as gray to yellow mottled areas with ring-shaped foci.
 Visceral lesions are grossly similar to those seen in advanced cases of mycobacteriosis, and differentiation is important.
 Histologically, intracellular organisms may be seen in macrophages and hematopoietic tissue in the liver, spleen, and kidney.
 Blood or tissue smears stained with Giemsa or acridine orange may reveal the intracellular organisms, often appearing as paired, curved, gram-negative rods in macrophages or hepatocytes.
 Rickettsia-like organisms can be isolated using a variety of cell lines; however, confirmation of a suspect case may also be based on serology.